Triangle

 Modules

-Core modules (15 credits)
+Core modules

-Immunity and the Immune System
+Immunity and the immune system 10 credits

 To define the basic mechanisms and concepts underpinning the science of Immunology and Allergy.

-You will gain an understanding of how to plan, prepare and execute research in the field of molecular biology, microbiology immunology and genetics.
+Developing your understanding of how to plan, prepare and execute research in the field of molecular biology, microbiology immunology and genetics.
 As well as learning how to manage the various stages of research projects, you will gain experience presenting research data and preparing publications.
 This module will also enhance your ability to critically assess published literature and analyse data.

-Molecular Aspects of Allergy 20 credits
+Molecular aspects of allergy 20 credits

-Mechanisms of Autoimmunity
+Mechanisms of autoimmunity 20 credits

-Innate Immune Recognition 20 credits
+Innate immune recognition 20 credits

-This module focuses on the basic mechanisms and concepts underpinning: immune activation within the context of infection with extracellular and intracellular pathogens; tumour recognition; immunoevasion and immunopathology.
+Focusing on the basic mechanisms and concepts underpinning: immune activation within the context of infection with extracellular and intracellular pathogens; tumour recognition; immunoevasion and immunopathology.
 You will also gain insight in to how this understanding could be used for developing new vaccination or therapeutic strategies.

-Therapeutic Immunology 20 credits
+Therapeutic immunology 20 credits

-Bioinformatics
+Bioinformatics 10 credits

-This introductory module will enable you to obtain practical experience in using bioinformatics software available for the analysis of genomic, transcriptomic and proteomic data.
+Introducing bioinformatic techniques and commonly used in medically related research including database interrogation, homologue identification, multiple sequence alignment, genomic data, and protein structure analysis.
+This topic will enable you to obtain practical experience in using bioinformatics software available for the analysis of genomic, transcriptomic, and proteomic data.
+The module is taught using a combination of lectures and practical sessions.

 Research project (60 credits)